This means that you will now graduate with a Te Pūkenga qualification. Read more

 Full-time with some part-time options

 24 weeks total duration for MEC5 (includes MEC6) – includes online/distance learning components and a 10 week block course here in Nelson.
-If you already hold MEC6, or if you only need MEC6, then this duration will be reduced.
+If you already hold MEC6, then this duration will be reduced.

 Do you enjoy building and maintaining machines or systems?
 Are you a natural problem-solver?
 Do you thirst for adventure on the high seas?
 Why not turn your interest into a career as a Marine Engineer?

-The Marine Engineering Class 6 and Class 5 is a significant stepping stone toward a worthwhile career as a seafarer.
-The Class 6 is a 45 credit certificate programme with an optional 45 credit endorsement in Marine Engineering Class 5.
-The optional endorsement recognises those that can apply their skill to advanced vessel systems including electrical and control systems.
+This programme is a significant stepping stone toward a worthwhile career as a seafarer.
+The Class 5 is a 45 credit certificate programme to add on to your endorsement in Marine Engineering Class 6.
+This optional endorsement recognises those that can apply their skill to advanced vessel systems including electrical and control systems.

 Whether your interest is new vessel construction and boat building or equipment maintenance and upgrades, this programme aims to provide you with practical maritime engineering skills.
 How you apply these skills is your choice - careers in the maritime industry are many and diverse (learn more below - under Careers).